shiftkey/blog/_posts/2013-05-20-static-objects.md

 Many of the objects you create in your application are probably simpler than this - classes to hold data, for example - but once you start interacting with the underlying platform and identify various bottlenecks in your applications understanding what resources are hiding where is invaluable knowledge.

-The other thing to keep in mind with objects is what they represent.
-If your classes interacts with the network, storage or attached devices, for example, you are likely to face specific constraints with how you use these resources.
+The other thing to keep in mind with objects is what they encapsulate.
+If your classes interacts with the network, storage or attached devices, for example, you are likely to face specific rules with how you use access these resources.

 An example: if you're ever making concurrent web requests to a specific domain, .NET will actually throttle you to two concurrent requests.
 You can change this if you [know where to look](http://msdn.microsoft.com/en-us/library/fb6y0fyc.aspx) but the defaults are designed to be "good enough" for most scenarios.

-Another example: [database connection pools](http://msdn.microsoft.com/en-us/library/8xx3tyca.aspx) - a finite number of connections which are maintained and reused over the lifetime of an application - instead of arbitrarily creating, using, and then destroying connections each time we need them.
+Another example: [database connection pools](http://msdn.microsoft.com/en-us/library/8xx3tyca.aspx) - a finite number of connections which are managed and reused over the lifetime of an application - instead of arbitrarily creating, using, and then destroying connections each time we need them.

 ## What about my memory footprint?

-So assuming the previous two constraints aren't affecting your code, sure, you might be able to get away with creating objects whenever necessary.
+So assuming the above constraint isn't affecting your classes, you might be able to get away with creating objects whenever necessary.

 But what if you're making a mobile app?
 Memory becomes a significant constraint on any mobile applications - and the more moving parts you have in a mobile application, the more you need to optimise to reduce the impact of those moving parts.